 Project Dare inspires by setting participants ‘dares’ to do each day, which help build resilience.
 When individuals are inspired they can live full lives, both mentally and physically.
 For the most marginalised, being able to nurture a positive body image and positive mind gives people confidence to access health services, education, to become more sociable and reconnect to their community and job opportunities.

 Big 3 outcomes

-Project Dare exemplifies the Lambeth Living Well Collaborative (and the wider Living Well Network) ethos to address people’s issues in the community, with their GP or groups/ activities that help them to become more resilient; the aim to meet the Collaborative’s big 3 outcomes for people
+Project Dare exemplifies the Lambeth Living Well Collaborative (and the now Living Well Network Alliance) ethos to address people’s issues in the community, with their GP or groups/ activities that help them to become more resilient; the aim to meet the Collaborative’s big 3 outcomes for people

 To recover & stay well

 Participate on an equal footing in daily life.